 Whitlocks Ale House

-As the oldest pub in Leeds, the history of the Whitlocks Ale House makes it a must-visit on your pub crawl list.
+As the oldest pub in Leeds, the history of the Whitlocks Ale House makes it a must-visit.
 First opened in 1715 as the Turks Head, it was renamed Whitlocks when it was taken over by the Whitlock family in the 1880s.
-You’ll be transported back in time when you enter the traditional pub; the space is small and cosy and decorated with dark wood and stained glass.
+You’ll be transported back in time when you enter the traditional pub - the space is small and cosy and decorated with dark wood and stained glass.
 Sit and enjoy one of the reasonably priced ales, of which there is a huge selection, and order some pub grub from the quintessential menu.
 If you’re lucky with the weather, the pub has a beer garden to catch some winter rays.

 Getting to: Whitlocks Ale House, 4 Turks Head Yard, City Centre, Leeds LS1 6HB